Netscape (web browser): Mozilla Application Suite-based releases

-Netscape 6 (versions 6.0–6.2.3)
+Netscape 6 (Versions 6.0 to 6.2.3)

 In 1998, an informal group called the Mozilla Organization was formed and largely funded by Netscape (the vast majority of programmers working on the code were paid by Netscape) to coordinate the development of Netscape 5 (codenamed "Gromit"), which would be based on the Communicator source code.
-The aging Communicator code proved difficult to work with and the decision was made in late October to drop the code branch of the Communicator 4.5 core rendering engine and start from scratch using the standards-compliant Gecko rendering engine.
+The aging Communicator code proved difficult to work with, and the decision was made in late October to drop the code branch of the Communicator 4.5 core rendering engine and start from scratch using the standards-compliant Gecko rendering engine.
 Gecko featured in the Mozilla web browser, which, with a few additions, Netscape 6 was based on.

 This decision meant that Netscape's next major version was severely delayed.
-In the meantime, Netscape was taken over by AOL who, acting under pressure from the Web Standards Project, forced its new division to release Netscape 6.0 in 2000.
+In the meantime, Netscape was taken over by AOL, which, acting under pressure from the Web Standards Project, forced its new division to release Netscape 6.0 in 2000.
 With public beta versions released in April, August, and October, Netscape 6.0 was released in November 2000.

 The suite again consisted of Netscape Navigator and the other Communicator components, with the addition of a built-in AOL Instant Messenger client, branded as Netscape Instant Messenger.
-However, it was clear that Netscape 6 was not yet ready for release and it flopped badly.
+However, it was clear that Netscape 6 was not yet ready for release, and it flopped badly.
 It was based on Mozilla 0.6, which was not ready to be used by the general public yet due to many serious bugs that would cause it to crash often or render web pages slowly.

 Later versions of Netscape 6 were much improved (6.2.x was regarded as an especially good release), but the browser still struggled to make an impact on a disappointed community.